 The superintendent, or designee, is authorized to re-admit a continuing nonresident student not in good standing on a probationary basis due to extraordinary circumstances.
-The A current nonresident student who is determined not to be in good standing shall complete an appeal application detailing the extraordinary circumstance for review and approval.
+The student must complete an appeal application detailing the extraordinary circumstance for review and approval.